IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA431 - The user can use the NL search function without having an account ()
+- VA431 - The user can use the NL search function without having an account.
+  - FP - Front Page Results
-- VA432 - The user can use the formulaire search function without having an account ()
+- VA432 - The user can use the form search function without having an account.
+  - FP - Front Page Results
-- VA433 - The user can use the basic filter search function of the app ()
+- VA433 - The user can use the basic filter search function of the app.
+  - FP - Front Page Results

 - **Priority**: Very High